-Table 5 presents the two-fold Oaxaca-Blinder decomposition (OB) based on the RIF quantile regressions for the median (q50) for the overall occupational task groups as well as the separate task groups.
+Table 5 presents the two-fold OB decomposition based on the RIF quantile regressions for the 50th quantile (median) for the overall occupational task groups as well as the separate task groups.
 Table 6 replicates this analysis for women and Table 7 for men.
 Matched natives are the reference group in the upper part of both tables.
 The OB decomposition examines how much of the observed differences in wage earnings between matched natives and refugees can be explained by their observed characteristics.
 Table 7 shows striking differences compared to Table 6.
-While the observed wage earnings difference for non-routine cognitive occupations is about 6 percent for women, it is nearly 24 percent for men.
-Overall, wage earnings differences between natives and refugees are more pronounced for men, but it can be noted from Table 7 that refugee men outperform native men given their endowment in all task groups except non-routine cognitive tasks.
+While the observed wage earnings difference for non-routine cognitive occupations is approximately 6% for women, it is nearly 24% for men.
+Overall, wage earnings differences between natives and refugees are more pronounced for men.
+As shown in Table 7, the difference between male refugees and native men can almost be explained by differences in endowments, and refugees perform better than expected given their endowment in all task groups except non-routine cognitive tasks.

 Figures 2-8 show plots illustrating the unconditional OB RIF quantile decomposition across the wage distribution for both the overall sample and subsamples categorized by occupational tasks and gender.
-Commencing with Figure 2, the 50th percentile (median) corresponds to the outcomes detailed for the total sample in Table 5.
-The lower curve in Figure 3 demonstrates that immigrants with non-routine occupational tasks perform better than natives up to the 60th percentile but earn less at the upper tail of the distribution.
+Commencing with Figure 2, the 50th quantile (median) decomposition corresponds to the outcomes detailed for the total sample in Table 5.
+The lower curve in